NytroRST/NetRipper/README.md

 # Tested applications

-NetRipper should be able to capture network traffic from: Putty, WinSCP, SQL Server Management Studio, Lync (Skype for Business), Microsoft Outlook, Google Chrome, Mozilla Firefox.
+NetRipper should be able to capture network traffic from: Putty, WinSCP, SQL Server Management Studio, Microsoft Outlook, Google Chrome, Mozilla Firefox and multiple other tools.
 The list is not limited to these applications but other tools may require special support.

 # Components